natashaU/weather_app/methods/README.md

 console.log(total);
   => 6
 ```
-Now use [Reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) to complete the next problem:
+Now use [Reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) to complete the next two problems:

 1. Using `reduce()`, iterate over `response` and concatenate all the imdbIDs together, saving this string to a variable called `rambleOfImdbIDs`.
 Console log this.

-#### Bonus: Let's combine some of these methods.
+2. Use `.reduce()` to manipulate the newly created array (from the previous step).
+Add up all ratings that are greater than 3.
+Assign the result to a new variable.

+#### Bonus.

 - Take the `response` object and use `.map()` to add a new attribute `rating` to each object of Search array.
 Make every rating somehow different.

- - Use `.reduce()` to manipulate the newly created array (from the previous step).
-Add up all ratings that are greater than 3.
-Assign the result to a new variable.